-This is a forum where Carleton alumni, faculty, staff, students and friends shared their remembrances of former political science professor and U.S. Senator Paul Wellstone.
-Click here to submit your own remembrance.
+This is a forum where Carleton alumni, faculty, staff, students and friends have shared their remembrances of former political science professor and U.S. Senator Paul Wellstone.

 July 18, 2009: It's been several years since Paul and Sheila Wellstone's tragic deaths, but there continue to be many reminders of his impact on my life.
 Listening to Senator Franken at the Sotomayor hearing this week, as he invoked the memory of Wellstone's cross party organizing, I was moved to share this story inspired by my former political science professor (fall 1971).